ROCm/rocDecode/docs/conceptual/video-decoding-pipeline.md

 The workflow is as follows,

-1. Demuxer extracts a segment of the video data and sends it to the Video Parser.
+1. Demuxer extracts a segment of the video data and sends it to the Video parser.
-2. The Video parser then extracts crucial information, such as picture and slice parameters, sent to Decoder APIs.
+2. The Video parser extracts crucial information, such as picture and slice parameters, sent to Decoder APIs.
 3. The APIs, then, submit the information to the hardware to decode a frame.

 This process repeats in a loop until all frames have been decoded.